jamesob/jamesob.github.io/_posts/2023-08-14-scaling-bitcoin.md

 I truly don’t think that your average person is going to manage a lightning node (directional liquidity and uptime are annoying), and the Phoenix model of a semi-trusted LSP that is by definition a kind of friendly sybil still requires pushing around a UTXO, which isn’t workable at the scale of a billion people.
 Assuming 41 bytes a UTXO, 1 billion of those things equates to about 380GB just for your UTXO set.
 This would make timely validation very difficult, although I dunno maybe it's worth some experimentation.
 [Utreexo](https://bitcoinops.org/en/topics/utreexo/) does help somewhat with this, and would probably be prerequisite to even approaching the problem.

-Is 50,000-”bank” thing  a compromise away from layer 1 ownership?
+Is the 50,000-”bank” thing  a compromise away from layer 1 ownership?
 Yes.
 But UTXO ownership for the entire world -- barring some unforeseen magic, which of course I’m rooting for! -- isn’t in the cards.
 At least with bitcoin’s technological context, we can have good auditing and custody tools to ensure that fraud is easily detectable and theft is basically impossible.

 ### Depression pitstop